 Tam Coc, Vietnam is a small village and a popular tourist destination within the Ninh Binh Province.
 Top Ninh Binh Tam Coc sights include a series of caves and Bich Dong – an ancient mountaintop pagoda complex.

 The best things to do in Ninh Binh are all situated within epic natural landscapes.
-Attractions vary from untouched nature to ornate temples and ancient cities.
+Attractions vary from untouched nature to ornate temples to ancient cities.

-In the land of hundreds of karst hills, Hang Mua Ninh Binh is one to seek out – not for its particular beauty, but for the view from the top.
-The Hang Mua karst mountain (also called Hang Mua Cave Ninh Binh for the cave at the bottom) is topped by two temples that can be reached via a 500+ step staircase.
-Not an easy hike – especially in the heat of the day – the viewpoints are phenomenal.
+In the land of hundreds of karst hills, Hang Mua Ninh Binh is one to seek out – not only for its particular beauty, but for the view from the top.
+The Hang Mua Karst Mountain (also called Hang Mua Cave Ninh Binh for the cave at it’s base) is topped by two temples that can be reached via a 500+ step staircase.
+Not an easy hike – especially in the heat of the day – the panoramic views of the surrounding nature reserve are phenomenal.

 The three-level Bich Dong Pagoda is a mountainside complex that includes a cave temple.
 From the Lower Pagoda, visitors climb about 100 steps to the Middle Pagoda – and then about another 70 steps to reach the Upper Pagoda housed in a cave.

-In addition to the Trang An Scenic Landscape Complex, there are a few more things to do in Ninh Binh, Vietnam and the surroundings!
+In addition to the Trang An Scenic Landscape Complex that Ninh Binh is so famous for, there are a few more things to do in Ninh Binh, Vietnam and the surroundings!